owlchester/kanka/resources/docs/1.0/troubleshooting.md

 You are probably hitting the kanka.io domain in `http` instead of `https`.
 For example, the Postman application defaults to http when no scheme is provided.

+## Image upload not working

+Image upload using a stream currently doesn't work.

 ## Other issues